 - International Human Rights

-- International Law & Organization
+- International Law and Organization

 - American Foreign Policy

 - Distinguished Scholar Award from the Human Rights Section of the American Political Science Association, 2007

 - Quincy Wright Distinguished Scholar Award from the Mid-West Section of the International Studies Association, 2003